c-blake/procs/README.md

 statistics/data.
 So, it can perhaps facilitate other new utility programs.
 Its only non-stdlib dependency is `cligen`.

-Though written in Nim, not C, this API/multicommand is generally about as efficient or better.  `procs` tries hard not to make unnecessary system calls.
+Though written in Nim, not C, this API/multicommand is about as efficient or faster.  `procs` tries hard not to make unnecessary system calls.
 E.g., with a format of just `'%p %c'` it will only open & read `/proc/*/stat` files.
 Like `lc`, `procs display` is more of a "ps construction toolkit" than a pool of pre-packaged formats.
 Fancy configs can create more work/slow things down.
 Such is true with almost any featureful program.
 I have timed a basic process listing as taking about 60% the run-time of the C-based procps `ps`, though there are surely environments/configurations where `ps` can be faster.

 ASAP mode
 ---------